kutavi/gamejot/README.md

 This step will automatically bump the version for you and start the build process on expo to create a google play ready bundle.

 If you want to create an apk for local testing use `yarn build:android:apk`

+## Publish android bundle

+To publish your latest build on the store you must first [create a google service account key](https://github.com/expo/fyi/blob/main/creating-google-service-account.md).
+Also the first publish of the app must be done via the store before automating.

+Download and rename the key json file to `service-key.json` and move it to the project root folder.
+This will be automatically git ignored and used in the eas configuration.

+Run `yarn publish:android`